dianaartiomlab/dianaartiomlab.github.io/laboratoryWorks/nmidps.md

 <ul>
   <li>Conflict solving between 2 branches</li>
 </ul>
    Opened the file, made some changes, saved it.
-Then used<br />
+Then used

    ```$
    git add